MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-batch-mode.md

 Generally speaking, the process for asynchronous batch consumption of a web service involves the following:
 1. Call the web service on which the batch execution should be run
-1. Define the record data for the batch execution task
+1. Define the data records for the batch execution task
-1. Start the task
+1. Start the batch execution task
 1. Monitor and interact with the task and its results
 1. Get the execution results and download any files produced

 Use these following [public API functions](data-scientist-manage-services.md#api-client-batch)  to define, start, and interact with your batch executions.